 - Role Play - 30%

-After the screening is complete, members combine their ratings to calculate an overall rating.
+After the screening is complete, members combine their ratings to calculate an overall score.

 Approval (two levels):

-- Category I, or a rating of > 3.5 -- any assignment, including teaching a course
+- Category I, or a rating of > 3.5 -- any assignment, including having primary responsibility for teaching a course

-- Category II, or a rating between 3.0 - 3.49 -- recitation instructor or laboratory instructor who interacts with students or a grader who makes subjective decisions about written work.
+- Category II, or a rating between 3.0 - 3.49 -- recitation or laboratory instructor who interacts with students or a grader who makes subjective decisions about written work.
 The ITA may NOT teach a course independently (i.e. may not serve in primary-instructor role).

 - ITAs may work under the "conditional approval" category for a maximum of two semesters and must be re-screened at the end of their first semester.
 They may not circumvent these requirements by switching departments.

 - A rating of < 1.5.
-Only non-teaching duties, to be funded by the department.
+Only non-teaching duties, to be funded by departments.

 - With a non-approval rating, to be eligible for Teaching Assistantship funding through The Graduate School, students must be re-screened at the end of their first semester and earn at least a "Conditional Approval."

-Official scores will be available from departments in 1-2 days following the screening.
-Departments are asked not to provide ITAs with unofficial scores earlier as these must be verified for mathematical accuracy.
+Official scores will be available from departments in 1-2 business days following the screening.
+Departments are asked not to provide ITAs with unofficial scores prior to this as these scores must be verified for mathematical accuracy.